M2Team/NanaZip/Security.md

 - Ensure the issue can be reproduced by the latest stable and/or preview of NanaZip.
 Because NanaZip introduces several security mitigations, maybe the issue you have found will not be reproduced.
-- Perfer making a fix PR directly because we believe you may have a better workaround solution than us, but you need to follow the rules, which are mentioned in https://github.com/M2Team/NanaZip/blob/main/CONTRIBUTING.md.
+- Prefer making a fix PR directly because we believe you may have a better workaround solution than us, but you need to follow the rules, which are mentioned in https://github.com/M2Team/NanaZip/blob/main/CONTRIBUTING.md.
 You should read that word by word first.
-  - The PR title and descriptions should not contain the words which make other guys to know it's something about security issues to reduce the risk of before use from malicious guys.
+  - To minimize the vulnerability window, please coordinate with the NanaZip maintainers to publish the fixed source code, fixed release and advisory at the same time.
+This is especially important for high-severity vulnerabilities (e.g. path traversal or code execution).
 - If you don't want to make a fix PR directly, you need to provide a Proof of Concept (maybe a document, or samples) for that before you using private vulnerability reporting feature provided by GitHub, read